 In conclusion, pet owners should prioritize the safety and welfare of their pets above everything else.
 While vinegar may be effective in combating fleas, it is not worth risking the health of ferrets.
 If you suspect your ferret has fleas, the best course of action would be to seek professional advice and guidance on the most appropriate treatment options.
 By doing so, you can ensure that your furry friend receives the best possible care and protection against fleas and other parasites.

-Further Reading: Are Ferrets Illegal?
+Further Reading: What Makes Ferrets Happy?